Skip to main content

 Identifier: BCA-017

-Scope and Contents This ongoing collection is comprised of audio and video recordings of Berklee College of Music events from campus venues including the: Berklee Performance Center, Lawrence and Alma Berk Recital Hall, Steve Heck Room, David Friend Recital Hall, Red Room, and Stan Getz Library & Media Center, from 1995 - to the present.
-The sources of these recordings include Berklee’s Concert Office, Video Services, and the library’s Media Development Office.
-Recordings include clinics, master classes,...
+Audio and video recordings of Berklee College of Music events from campus venues including the: Berklee Performance Center, Lawrence and Alma Berk Recital Hall, Steve Heck Room, David Friend Recital Hall, Red Room, and Stan Getz Library and Media Center.
+The sources of these recordings include Berklee’s Concert Office, Video Services, and the Stan Getz Library and Media Center.

 Dates: 1995-2019